-- Variables with units of LIST(xxx)—see second worksheet in each template—should use only the choices listed.
+- Variables with units of LIST(xxx)—see second worksheet in each file—should use only the choices listed.

 - Enter all values in the units requested.
 For numeric entries, use only numbers (no letters or symbols).

-- Fill in the submitter’s name—whoever is filling in the template (likely you).
+- Fill in the submitter’s name—whoever is filling in the file (likely you).